 Despite the ongoing success and growth of the creative industries sector in the UK, there has been an ongoing decline in authors’ earnings, notably since the advent of widespread digital access.
 The APWG has led an inquiry into authors’ earnings and produced a report which furthered our understanding of how writers earnings have changed and put forward a series of recommendations to Government on how this can be improved.
 The APWG will continue to lobby the Government on these asks particularly as we move into recovery of the Creative Sector post-Covid.

 The APWG will continue to encourage authors’ organisations to work with industry to establish high-level principles and best practice standards to apply to contracts between authors and those exploiting their works.
-In addition to the progress made in this area, Brexit not withstanding, we will lobby the Government to adopt the measures in the pending EU legislation on fairer contracts for creators
+In addition to the progress made in this area, Brexit not withstanding, we will lobby the Government to adopt the measures in the pending EU legislation on fairer contracts for creators.

-Brexit and copyright reform
+Brexit and copyright exhaustion

 To learn more about upcoming issues on authors rights, you can find briefings from a range of organisations here.

 UK PLR has proved such a success in sustaining our writers and is seen as a model throughout Europe and now even in developing countries such as South Africa.
 It was achieved by a combination of the practical solutions devised by writers and the support of MPs of both Houses, against misunderstanding and outright opposition, in providing the necessary legal framework.

 We are now, through technological changes, in a similar situation to that of the great post World War II explosion in library use, and once again we need the help of MPs to provide equitable and workable solutions for a growing problem that threatens the creative base of our industry.